Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB2.0/README.md

 ![Screenshot](3.png)

 Hmmmm.
 There is no data.
 That could be because some of the rows contain NULL in them.

 So if we Inject ```SELECT null,null,null,null,null FROM info```:

 ![Screenshot](4.png)

 we get data from the table (but not the flag).
 So we know the table has 5 columns and 2 of them are ID and DESCRIPTION (we know that from the *sqlite_master* command).

 So we can try ```SELECT ID,DESCRIPTION,null,null,null FROM info```.
 But we get nothing.
-Let's try ```SELECT null,ID,DESCRIPTION,null,null FROM info``
+Let's try ```SELECT null,ID,DESCRIPTION,null,null FROM info```.
 And voila:

 ![Screenshot](4.png)

 We found the flag, which is ```biuCTF{uN1Te_4g41nSt_THE_SQu1rRELs_un1oN}```